Sydney-Informatics-Hub/training.artemis.python/_episodes/05-dask-dataframes.md

 ~~~
 {: .output}

-Lets perform some familiar operations for those who use pandas.
+Let's perform some familiar operations for those who use pandas.

 filter operation - filter people who are older than 60 and assign to another dask array called data2

 ~~~
 data2 = data[data.age > 60]
 ~~~
-{: .bash}
+{: .python}

 group by operation - calculate the average incomes by occupation.
 Notice the compute() trigger that performs the operations.